laempy/pyoints/README.md

 ## Software recommendations

-Following python packages were used for software development, testing and documentation.
+The following Python packages were used for software development, testing and documentation.